 No, the GRE isn't necessary.
 The MCAT is the only score required to apply for the MD/PhD program.

 2. What is the best undergraduate preparation for an MD/PhD Program?

-There is no one right preparation for an MD/PhD.
-MD/PhD students with undergraduate majors from English to physics have been successful.
+There is no one right way to prepare for an MD/PhD.
+MD/PhD students with undergraduate majors in anything from English to Physics have been successful.
 However, students must have a solid background in science.
 Much of this is ensured by fulfillment of the requirements for admission to medical school.
 Students must also demonstrate aptitude and interest in research, generally through active participation in research starting as early as the summer after their freshman year.
 Research experience and the resulting letters of recommendation are a requirement for admission.

 3. What are the “cut-offs” for the GPA and MCAT scores?

-There are no "cut-offs" for either.
-Nevertheless, experience shows that students with GPAs below 3.3 and MCATs lower than 28 combined may have only limited success.
+There are no "cut-offs" for either score.
+Nevertheless, experience shows that students with GPAs below 3.3 and MCATs lower than 28 combined may have limited success.
 Conversely, high GPAs are not always indicative of success in competing for MD/PhD positions.
-The committee is looking for well rounded students and considers course work, GPA, MCAT scores, as well as research experience, clinical shadowing and extracurricular activities.
+The committee is looking for well-rounded students and considers coursework, GPA and MCAT scores, as well as research experience, clinical shadowing and extracurricular activities.

 4. Is there an early decision program?

 Yes, we offer Georgia residents the option to be considered for the Early Decision Program.
 Applicants must file applications for admission with AMCAS between June 1, 2018 and Aug.
 1, 2018.
 All applications and official transcripts must be received in the AMCAS office by Aug.
 1 to be considered under the Early Decision Program.
 Early Decision Program applicants must have taken the MCAT by June 16, 2018.

 5. Can I apply to the MD/PhD Program after starting medical school?